torenware/vite-go/README.md

 ## Templates

-Your template gets the needed tags and links something like this:
+Your template gets the needed tags and links by declaring the glue object in your template and calling RenderTags on, as so:

 ```HTML